thymeleaf/thymeleaf-docs/docs/tutorials/3.0/usingthymeleaf.md

 Two important things to note in the code above:

-*First*, that JavaScript inlining will not only output the required text, but also surround it with single quotes and JavaScript-escape its contents, so that the expression results are output as a well-formed JavaScript literal.
+*First*, that JavaScript inlining will not only output the required text, but also surround it with quotes and JavaScript-escape its contents, so that the expression results are output as a **well-formed JavaScript literal**.

 *Second, that this is happening because we are outputting the `${session.user.name}` expression as **escaped**, i.e. using a double-bracket